Lumbosciatica: Definition and management

 La lumbosciatica is therefore a pathology that combines two types of pain: those of the neuralgia sciatica (pain following the course of the sciatic nerve secondary to irritation of the latter) and low back pain (lower back pain).

-Sciatica is generally due to a hernia discal lumbar, but other causes are possible such as vertebral osteoarthritis, narrow lumbar canal and, much more rarely, certain serious pathologies (bone tumours).
+Sciatica is generally due to a hernia discal lumbar, but other causes are possible such as spinal osteoarthritis, narrow lumbar canal and, much more rarely, certain serious pathologies (bone tumors).

 Lumbosciatica Vs Sciatica: what's the difference?